You must study an approved course at an approved institution to get Youth Allowance as a student, Austudy, or Pensioner Education Supplement.

 If you’re applying for ABSTUDY different criteria may apply.

-If you're an education provider and want to become an approved VET provider, go to the Department of Education and Training website.
+If you're an education provider wanting to become an approved VET provider, go to Department of Education and Training.

 Approved higher education courses

-For a higher education course to be approved for Youth Allowance, Austudy or PES, the institution must be approved for the Higher Education Loan Program (HELP).
+You can get Youth Allowance, Austudy or PES for higher education courses.
+To be an approved course the institution must be approved for the Higher Education Loan Program (HELP).